dylan-lang/dylan-programming-book/source/inherit.rst

 *3000* ?

 To answer this question, Dylan needs an additional way of ordering classes, called a *class precedence list* .
-In `See The class precedence list <inherit.htm#13460>`_, we describe how Dylan constructs the class precedence list.
+In `The class precedence list <inherit.htm#13460>`_, we describe how Dylan constructs the class precedence list.
 The short answer to our question about default initial slot values is that Dylan uses the default value provided by the class